 Primary school can be referred to as the first stage of formal education.
-It is compulsory for children to start their school at the age of six years.
+It is compulsory for children to start school at the age of six years.
 However, many children start schooling at four or five years of age.
 Children attend primary school until the age of eleven or twelve.
 Programs offered by primary schools is the foundation to Year 6 to 7.

 Since 2010, it has been made compulsory for every student to complete year 10.
-After that, they are to participate full time in education or employment, until they are at least 17 years of age.
+After that, they are to participate in full time in education or employment, until they are at least 17 years of age.

 In primary schools, children start to learn core subjects.
 The primary focus is on providing fundamental knowledge about the world around them.
 Children are taught essential numeracy and literacy.

 In some states, middle schools have been introduced.
 It mainly offers programs for students in Years 7 to 10.
 But, this could be different from school to school.
-After completing middle school, students enroll in high or secondary schools to complete year 10, 11 and 12.
+After completing middle school, students enrol in high or secondary schools to complete year 10, 11 and 12.